pablojosecodes/book-review/content/ml/cv/Practical Assignments/Intro to PyTorch.md

 test_TwoLayerFC()
 ```
 <!---->
-### Implement a three layer networ according to these specs
+### Implement a three layer network according to these specs

 Architecture
 1. Convolutional layer with channel_1 5x5 filters with zero-padding of 2